 You can even save more or spend more based on your lifestyle.
 I have not included any expenses related to your travel, buying clothes, other home setup things like Sofas, dining tables, chairs, etc. Also, if you have kids, you will encounter some more expenses, which are not included in above.

-Taxes you pay in US as H1B or L1 Visa holder
+Taxes you pay in the US as H1B or L1 Visa holder

 Taxes are a big part of your overall salary, you would end up paying anywhere around 35% as well depending on the state you live in and your status as single or married.

-For example, If you make about $60,000 USD per year in USA, which is $5000 per month (Gross Salary).
-For instance, if you live in a state like Wisconsin, your take home Net Salary would be $3,600 per month ( approximate).
-See below from actual Payslip from Wisconsin state for someone making $5000 USD per month.
+For example, If you make about $60,000 USD per year in the USA, which is $5000 per month (Gross Salary).
+For instance, if you live in a state like Wisconsin, your take-home Net Salary would be $3,600 per month ( approximate).

 Now that we know the Taxes and Expenses, let’s look at the savings.